 Teaching in Higher Education

-Further support is available through the various Continuous Development of Practice (CPD) that are run by ExPERT Academy or you might even decide to read Independent Thinking on Teaching in Higher Education by ex-colleague Dr Erik Blair.
+Further support is available through the various Continuous Development of Practice (CPD) that are run by the Centre for Enhancement in Learning and Teaching (CELT) or you might even decide to read Independent Thinking on Teaching in Higher Education by Dr Erik Blair, Senior Lecturer in Health Professions Education at Queen Mary, University of London.

 Always start and end your face to face session with what you will be covering and what students should know and understand by the end of the week.
 At the beginning of a session, show the desired learning outcomes and how they relate to the module assessment.
 At the end of the session, remind the students of the link between what they have learned and how they will be expected to demonstrate this through assessment.